Money in Rome - how much you need to budget per day, and how to pay for things

 Credit card companies typically charge 2-3% over the interbank rates.

 I frequently come across POS systems that recognize that my card is American and ask if I want to pay in Euros or in US Dollars.
-The POS (which is a tool of the bank that the merchant is using) is offering to handle the exchange before it hits my credit card.

 I always choose to pay in Euros as I'd rather my credit card company do the exchange than the POS bank here.